 All students must be active participants in class activities, whether in the classroom or on-line.
 In online courses, attendance is equated to the demonstration of an active, regular presence in the virtual course environment and appropriate progress toward timely assignment completion.
 An active presence may be shown through participation in, and contributions to, on-line class discussions and the Virtual Classroom.
 Regular attendance and assignment submissions are essential for success.
 If an extended situation arises during the course of the semester that prevents you being able to perform to a level allowing you to earn the grade you desire, it may likely be in your best interest to drop the course and re-enroll later.
-If you're planning an extended trip or vacation during the semester that will interfere with your ability to participate as required, this will not be the time for you to take this class.
-Go ahead, drop the class, enjoy your time away or vacation, and re-enroll in a semester in which you are ready to dedicate the time and effort necessary to be successful in your studies.
+If you're planning an extended trip or vacation, or have any other obligation (engagement, wedding, medical procedure, family matters, etc.) during the semester that will interfere with your ability to participate as required, this will not be the time for you to take this class.
+Go ahead, drop the class, enjoy your time away or vacation or take care of any other timely obligations, and re-enroll in a semester in which you are ready and able to dedicate the time and effort necessary to be successful in your studies.
+Be aware that university faculty or staff cannot and will not grant or imply permission for you to be absent from class or leave the country for any length or time, for any reason.
+DO NOT ASK!!!
 Bottom line...
 Academic studies require significant effort and dedication.
 Either you're all in and committed, or you need to step back until you're ready and able to rise to the challenge.

-Master's Qualifying (Comprehensive -AKA- "COMPS") Examination
+Master's Qualifying Comprehensive ( -AKA- "Comps") Examination